hjh-china/TMDBKit/README.md

     case .success(let accountInfo):
         print(accountInfo)

-    // Otherwise, you will get an optional error case .fail(let error):
+    // Otherwise, you will get the raw data returned from TMDB, and an optional error describing the situation. case .fail(let error):
-        print(error)
+        print(error.data)
+        print(error.error)
     }
 }
 ```